Post-Incident Review: How to Turn Cyber Attacks into Learning Opportunities

 • What it’s doing about it (remediation efforts)

-Even if your organization isn’t publicly traded, reviewing these elements, along with technical details, as part of a post-incident review is a smart and strategic move.
+Even if your organization isn’t publicly traded, reviewing these elements along with technical details as part of a post-incident review (also known as a post-breach review) process is a smart and strategic move.

 A post-incident review is a structured meeting held shortly after a cybersecurity incident, ideally within seven days of closure.
 The purpose?
 To understand what happened, evaluate the response, and identify ways to strengthen your security program going forward.